groovy-tutorial/groovy-tutorial/manuscript/09/09_05_Packages.md

 ## Packages
 Code that doesn't specify a package is said to be in the _default_ package.
 Most of the code we've looked at so far has been lacking a specific package and is automatically put into the default package - this is perfectly fine for small applications and scripts.
-However, once you start to build larger codebase you'll want to start breaking you classes, enums, interfaces etc into separate files and collect them into packages.
+However, once you start to build larger codebase you'll want to start breaking your classes, enums, interfaces etc into separate files and collect them into packages.

 The generally agreed approach to structuring larger codebases is to: